jrp9pte/UniMeet_Frontend/README.md

 ## To run app:

-- cd
-- npm install
-- npm run dev
+- Use XAMMP and run code locally

+- Look at production version stored at : <https://www.cs.virginia.edu/~jrp9pte/login.php>